CoinFabrik/geppetto/README.md

 ### 🔒 Allowed Users

-- Access is granted only to users listed in the [allowed users configuration file](./config/allowed-slack-ids.json).
+- Access is granted only to users listed in the [allowed users configuration file](/config/allowed-slack-ids.json).

 ## 🔀 Switching AI Models

-- To switch between ChatGPT and Gemini, or other models, include the following commands in your message:
+- To switch between ChatGPT, Gemini and Claude include the following commands in your message:
   - `llm_openai` to use ChatGPT
   - `llm_gemini` to use Gemini
   - `llm_claude` to use Claude